TomsonEinstein/ROOT-Higgs-EDU/README.md

 # RootUsing
-RootUsing

-The codes can be used directly in Root Prompt.

-In Root Prompt,
+In Root Session,

-Type .L <file.name>.C and then use the functions
+Type .L <filename>.C to open the file and then use the functions through typing <functionname>().

+Type .x <filename>.C to run the macros directly.

+Type .x <filename>.C to compile and run the macros.This will cost you more time in compilation.But it is much faster to run.

+The folder tutorials contain basic outputs and source codes in using ROOT,which comes from Youtube "Physics Matter"'s ROOT Tutorial Video series.